 Updated, rewritten and repackaged with added sparkle for Christmas 2021.
 Ooh and if you’re a small business, I have a Christmas post JUST for you (don’t worry, I’ll put another link to it at the end of this one).

-It’s that time of year again, the shops are full of sparkly stuff, school halls around the country are reverberating to the sound of the recorder orchestra, and the turkeys are wondering why everyone is looking at them funny.
+It’s that time of year again, the shops are filling up with sparkly stuff, school halls around the country are reverberating to the sound of the recorder orchestra (if that’s allowed in a pandemic?), and the turkeys are wondering why everyone is looking at them funny.

-And with Christmas, comes Christmas copy.
+And with Christmas, comes Christmas marketing.
 Oh no it doesn’t.
 Oh yes it does.